 Artist Statement

-A hallmark of my process is deep collaboration.
-I regularly work with farmers, sound designers, community members, and fellow chefs and artists to create installations and experiences that are communal in both their making and their meaning.
-I center relationships—with place, people, archives, and materials—and allow these connections to shape the work at every stage.
-Whether sourcing produce from Black farmers in Northern California, co-creating a zine with a visual artist for a symposium, or hosting a dinner conversation with food justice activists, I treat collaboration as a practice of shared authorship, mutual learning, and political solidarity.
+A hallmark of my practice is deep collaboration.
+I regularly work with farmers, community members, sound designers, fellow artists, and cultural workers to create projects that are communal in both their making and their meaning.
+Whether sourcing produce from Black farmers, gathering oral histories, creating sound works, co-authoring publications, or convening public programs, I approach collaboration as a practice of shared authorship, mutual learning, and political solidarity.

-(click on the images below to explore Bryant's diverse work.)
+Click the images below to explore bryant’s diverse body of work.